 Consolidating the accounts from a group of entities can be very time-consuming to do manually.
 With the aid of good group consolidation software to collate the information and eliminate inter-company transactions, it can be a breeze.

-A logical step as a business grows is to break it into departments or cost centres.
-These help with the internal management of different functions and are
+A logical step as a business grows is to break it into departments or divisions.
+These help with the internal management of different functions and activities.
+Departmental reporting is vital in breaking down the performance of company activities.
+Usually, these activities are tracked in the accounting system at the transactional level.
+Just to give you an idea, this is how the mainstream accounting vendors call their departments or business units:

 Not for Profits

 Charities and Not-for-Profit organisations (NFPs) often have complex management reporting needs, even the smaller ones.
 Often, they don’t have the in-house expertise to produce the right reports.